TNO/PySub/README.md

 Calculate subsidence - Salt moving rigid basement.py: Run a model where salt subsidence behaves according to the moving rigid basement method ([source](https://www.nlog.nl/sites/default/files/tno_rapport_waddenzee_final_v17092012_public%20version%20-gelakt.pdf))

 ## Documentation
-The documentation (available in the folder Documentation) on PySub is split in three parts: a technical manual, an user manual and a case study.
+The documentation (available in the folder Documentation) on PySub is split in three parts: a technical manual, a user manual and a case study.
 In the technical manual the methodology and implementation of the relevant models are explained.
 In the user manual the input files are extensively described and instructions for entering the variables are given.
 When appropriate, a range of valid values is given.
-The case study elaborates on some of the use cases with the aim to show cases the (visualization) capabilities of PySub.
+The case study elaborates on some of the use cases with the aim to show the (visualization) capabilities of PySub.

 ## Templates
 In the templates folder the input excel files are given for certain use cases (as discussed in the user manual).